falconry/falcon/docs/user/recipes/request-id.rst

 logs for a particular request.
 One way to do this is generate a unique request ID for each request and to add that to every log message.

-If you wish to include the trace the request throughout the application such as within data manipulations that are outside of the request context.
+If you wish to trace the request throughout the application such as within data manipulations that are outside of the request context.
 You can use a `thread-local`_ context object to store the request ID:

 .. code:: python